Are chia seeds good for you? The scientific health benefits behind the tiny seeds

 They're sprinkled on top of salads, drinks and desserts – but are chia seeds good for you?
 We've asked the experts.

-It's one of the trendiest superfoods on the scene, sold as a fat-burning food (opens in new tab) that promises a plethora of good body benefits.
+It's one of the trendiest superfoods on the scene, that promises a plethora of good body benefits.
 But most might be surprised to learn that chia seeds have been around for millions of years.
 Having been a reliable food source for the ancient Aztecs and Mayans back in 3500 BC.
 Originating from Mexico and Central America, the tiny black seeds come from the Salvia Hispanica plant, a member of the mint family.
-And newer generations have been keen to incorporate them into their diet in an effort to lose weight fast (opens in new tab) and improve gut health (opens in new tab).
+And newer generations have been keen to incorporate them into their diet to boost energy and improve gut health.

 'These seeds are great for your brain, weight management and are high in protein, omega-3 and healthy fibre - all in a big spoonful," says nutritionist Ellie Busby.
 She gives us the lowdown on the large benefits these little seeds carry.